Voter identification laws in the United States: 2011 - 2016

-Pennsylvania's voter ID law allowed various forms of photo identification cards, including those held by drivers, government employees, in-state college students, and residents of elder-care facilities.
+Pennsylvania's voter ID law adopted in 2012 allowed various forms of photo identification cards, including those held by drivers, government employees, in-state college students, and residents of elder-care facilities.
 Voters who do not possess these forms of identification can obtain voting-only photo IDs issued by the Pennsylvania Department of State through the Pennsylvania Department of Transportation (PennDOT).
 A judicial order on October 2, 2012, blocked enforcement of Pennsylvania's law until after the 2012 Presidential election.
 Following a trial in the summer of 2013 and a six-month delay, Commonwealth Court Judge Bernard L. McGinley struck down Pennsylvania's voter ID law on January 17, 2014, as violative of the constitutional rights of state voters.
 He noted that required alternative voter IDs were available only through 71 PennDOT Drivers Licensing Centers across the state.
 Five of the 71 DLCs are located in Philadelphia, nine counties have no DLCs at all, and DLCs have limited hours: in nine counties they are open only one day per week, and in 13 counties they are open only two days per week.
 The court ruled that the Pennsylvania Department of State provided too little access, no financial support to provide IDs to those without access, and no alternatives to obtaining the required IDs.
 Judge McGinley found that this leaves about half of Pennsylvania without DLCs for five days a week, imposing a significant barrier to obtaining Pennsylvania's "free ID".
 Photo IDs are not required to vote in PA.

 Voters in Minnesota rejected a voter ID proposal on the 2012 general election ballot by a margin of 54–46%.
 It is the only such ballot defeat for a voter ID law in the country.

-Push for photo ID requirements

-Since the late 20th century, the Republican Party has led efforts to create more stringent voter ID laws for the stated objective of preventing voter fraud.
-Twelve states now require voters to show some form of photo identification (see table below) with approximately the same number currently pursuing similar legislation.
-Republican members of ALEC often introduced the laws, which were then signed by Republican governors.